UmbrellaCrow612/code-handbook/pages/fundamentals/object-oriented-programming.md

 ## Questions

-- How does encapsulation contribute to the principle of information hiding in Object-Oriented Programming?
+1. How does encapsulation contribute to the principle of information hiding in Object-Oriented Programming?
 Provide an example to illustrate its benefits.

-- Can you explain the concept of method overriding in inheritance?
+2. Can you explain the concept of method overriding in inheritance?
 How does it allow for the implementation of polymorphism in OOP?

-- What are the differences between abstract classes and interfaces in OOP?
+3. What are the differences between abstract classes and interfaces in OOP?
 When would you choose to use one over the other?

-- How does composition differ from inheritance in terms of code reuse and flexibility?
+4. How does composition differ from inheritance in terms of code reuse and flexibility?
 Provide an example scenario where composition would be a better design choice than inheritance.

-Feel free to ask any additional questions or seek further clarification on any OOP concept.

 ## Conclusion